-(Para.
-102(e) NPPF 2019)
+(Para 104(e), NPPF 2021)

-The Government also continues to place a high emphasis on design and the NPPF expands on the principles of good design, to define what is expected of well-designed places.
+- .4 The Government also continues to place a high emphasis on design and the NPPF expands on the principles of good design, to define what is expected of well-designed places.
 It also explains how policies and decision-making processes should support the inclusion of good design, providing detailed advice at Section 12: Achieving well-designed places.
-The contribution that good design makes to sustainable development is set out in paragraph 124, as follows:

-"The creation of high-quality buildings and places is fundamental to what the planning and development process should achieve.
+The contribution that good design makes to sustainable development is set out in paragraph 124, as follows: - "The creation of high-quality buildings and places is fundamental to what the planning and development process should achieve.
 Good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities..."

-(Para.
-124, NPPF 2019)
+(Para 126, NPPF 2021)

-2.5 The NPPF is also clear at paragraphs 125 and 126 that Development Plans should set out a clear design vision to provide certainty to applicants, and that design policies should be prepared in conjunction with local communities to reflect local aspirations.
+Development Plans should set out a clear design vision to provide certainty to applicants, and that design policies should be prepared in conjunction with local communities to reflect local aspirations.

-- 2.6 Paragraph 127 of the NPPF states that with regards to design, both planning policy and decision making should ensure that developments; - "a) will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development; - b) are visually attractive as a result of good architecture, layout and appropriate and effective landscaping; - c) are sympathetic to the local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change (such as increased densities); - d) establish or maintain a strong sense of place, using the arrangement of streets, spaces, building types and materials to create attractive, welcoming and distinctive places to live, work and visit; - e) optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development (including green and other public space) and support local facilities and transport networks; and - f) create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users, and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience."
+- 2.6 Paragraph 130 of the NPPF (2021) states that with regards to design, both planning policy and decision making should ensure that developments; - "a) will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development; - b) are visually attractive as a result of good architecture, layout and appropriate and effective landscaping; - c) are sympathetic to the local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change (such as increased densities); - d) establish or maintain a strong sense of place, using the arrangement of streets, spaces, building types and materials to create attractive, welcoming and distinctive places to live, work and visit; - e) optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development (including green and other public space) and support local facilities and transport networks; and - f) create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users, and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience."